Avimitin/Avimitin/notes/haskell.md

 Type `List[Integer]` in this case represents `f a`.
 And if we pass a function like: `\x -> show x`, which returns `String` for each element, then the type `List[String]` here represent the type `f b`.

+Also worth notice that, typeclass `Functor` wants a type constructor `f`, so that it can use it to create concrete type `f a`.
+Unlike normal typeclass `Show`, `Ord`..., when writing instance of `Functor`, user doesn't needs to specify a generic concreate type.